 - Postgraduate Students

-Newcastle University is one of the top 200 universities in the world (QS World University Rankings 2018) as well as in the UK's top 25 universities (The Complete University Guide 2019).
-Its beautiful campus is a mixture of green space with old and modern architecture, located right in the centre of Newcastle.
+Newcastle University is one of the top 150 universities in the world (QS World University Rankings 2019), and is a global leader in ageing and health, data, culture and the creative arts, cities, and energy.
+The university has a community of students and alumni from 140 countries around the world and provides Gold-rated teaching (TEF 2017).
+Its beautiful campus is a mixture of green space with both historical and modern architecture, located right in the centre of Newcastle.

 Teaching Excellence Framework (TEF)

 TEF Gold is awarded to institutions that consistently deliver outstanding teaching, learning and outcomes for their students.
 Find out more about TEF.

 International students can expect a warm welcome to Newcastle, including:

 - Dedicated Support and Visa teams that can be contacted by phone, email or social media.

 - An airport meet and greet service, providing free transport from Newcastle Airport to university accommodation.

 - An International Welcome Week, with information and social events.